Suicide Factory – Cut-throat competition, rising unemployment and the coaching industry

 Recently, there have been multiple movies and TV shows based on the competitive examination and their preparation, like “Kota Factory”, “12th Fail”, “Aspirants” often glossing over their demerits.
 Although it should come as no surprise as some of them are sponsored by big traders in the coaching industry, like Unacademy.
 They also propagate the idea that if one works hard, then the sky is the limit for them.
 This is sheer treachery, as without enough opportunities hard work is useless.
 These ideas are nurtured by the cultural machinery of capitalism to maintain its hegemony, and keep blaming the students for its own failures.
 The reality is that we are losing young lives—by no fault of their own—due to this hyper-competitive atmosphere.
 If we could have free, equal and quality education for all, and increase the number of colleges and universities, then having “filtering” type entrance examinations would become unnecessary.

-If we could have permanent employment guarantee ensured by the government, the need for such high-stake examinations for government jobs would seize to exist.
+If we could have permanent employment guarantee ensured by the government, the need for such high-stake examinations for government jobs would cease to exist.
 But the question is, can this be expected within a profit-driven system?
 While we should get organized to raise these demands and force the capitalist government to implement them, we should also be aware that when capitalism is in a state of global crisis, enacting welfare policies has become impossible for any capitalist government, because implementing any such policy would impact the profit rates of the capitalist class it serves.
 The need of the hour is to challenge the capitalist policies in education and demand fundamental changes.
 Only in a socialist system which focuses on the needs of the people can these demands be fully achieved, finally bringing an end to our children and youths from taking their own lives.